ethans333/celly-auto-sms/README.md

 To Do:

-- [ ] Expiration check for JWT Authorizer.
 - [ ] Add events to calendar using graph api.
 - [ ] Build out UI for the side bar of both cells.
 - [ ] Build landing page.
-- [ ] Make workspace a class that the frontend and backend can both utilize.
+- [ ] Remove workspace description, not needed.

 ## Resources